RAGcody628/PathCoRAG/examples/openai_README.md

 ## API Server Implementation

-LightRAG also provides a FastAPI-based server implementation for RESTful API access to RAG operations.
-This allows you to run LightRAG as a service and interact with it through HTTP requests.
+PathCoRAG also provides a FastAPI-based server implementation for RESTful API access to RAG operations.
+This allows you to run PathCoRAG as a service and interact with it through HTTP requests.

 ### Setting up the API Server
 <details>